mlange-42/yarner/examples/netlogo_odd/Rabies.nlogo.md

 ### Interface tab

-Setting up the user interface in NetLogo is a bit inconvenient.
+Setting up the user interface in NetLogo programmatically is a bit inconvenient.

-We add two buttons, some sliders, and set up the world and graphics window:
+We add two buttons, some sliders, and set up the world and graphics window, using `outline`'s "meta variables" feature:

 ``` - Interface tab
 ==> Button @{setup} @{10} @{10} @{80} @{50} @{NIL}...